trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 [^6]: In the Berlin Zoo guidebook, giraffes are first mentioned in the feeding guidelines in 1956 with the instruction that it is generally forbidden to feed them.

 [^7]: Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1960_.
 Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin, 1960.
-Direct quotes have been translated into English for clarity's sake.
+Direct quotes have been translated into English for clarity’s sake.

 [^8]: Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1961_.
 Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin, 1961.